Quick Links

 Shared Reader

-In 6 Elm, our Shared Reader book this half term is 'Holes' Bathroom' by Louis Sachar.
+In 6 Elm, our Shared Reader book this half term is 'Billionaire' by David Walliams.

 In 6 Oak, our shared reader book this half term is